Are You Asking These 13 SEO Program Questions of Your SEO Agency or Consultant?

 #6 Project Management is Very Important to SEO - Without the ability to manage your program through some form of project management style (preferably Agile), you risk wasting weeks, and months and before you know it, you paid your fee and got nothing in return.
 Project management can be simple or elaborate as you need.
 The most important thing needed is not a project management professional, but a simple tracking sheet that shows what activities have been completed, what are in the queue, and what are approved/not approved, and what the plans are for the next month?
 It should be kept and maintained by your SEO consultant.

 #7 There Are No SEO Guarantees...
 Except for Providing Best Practices - Please do NOT ask "can you rank me on the fist page for some-random- bogus-keyword that has nothing to do with conversions in my business?"
 That should not be the guarantee you seek.
 It should be that they guarantee they are professional, ethical, and only practice white hat best practices and adhere to Google's quality raters guidelines.
 That's the guarantee.
 Why?
 Because there are bazillions of variables including, but not limited to, the Google ranking algorithm, your searchers behavior, your competition, how frequently you implement recommendations, and on and on.
 Keep in mind, SEO is NOT magic, it take work, experience, and lots of testing and seeing what resonates with your ideal audience.
 Be patient.

 This should provide you with a good basis to start the conversation with your current SEO professional.

 It is NOT a complete list, but will serve as a good place to start.
 You'll find many of those SEOs you speak with might not have the right answers to these questions - then my advice is it's time to look for someone who can.

 I not only developed this list for you, but I've developed other questions for interviewing in-house SEOs, and provide regular audits of client's SEO programs.

-If you'd like my help - please fill out the form below for a free strategy session TODAY!
+If you'd like my help - please head over to our book an SEO strategy session TODAY!